 “There is a growing mood in that direction,” Rohee said of his assessment of the situation on the ground.

 However, he told a party press conference yesterday that he was charged with going into communities and addressing various issues and during his travels it has become clear that citizens were more concerned with the larger issues at hand.
-“More and more people are of the view they need to solve the big issues,” he said, adding that local government …..To continue reading, login or subscribe now.
+“More and more people are of the view they need to solve the big issues,” he said, adding that local government elections will not be a major facilitator in addressing these issues.